GiulioRossetti/cdlib/README.md

 ### Optional Dependencies (Conda package)

-``CDlib`` relies on a few packages not available through conda: to install it please use pip:
+``CDlib`` relies on a few packages not available through conda: to install them please use pip.

 ```bash
 pip install pycombo